Flag of Afghanistan: Twenty-second flag (1996–1997)

 A plain white banner was used by the Taliban.
 In the Islamic tradition, the white banner is attributed to the Umayyad dynasty, which was overthrown by the Abbasids associated with black banners.

+During this period, the Afghan flag was one of only two national flags in the world to have one colour and no design, the other being the all-green national flag of Libya.